E (mathematical constant): Exponential-like functions

 converges if and only if x ∈ [(1/e)^{e}, e^{1/e}] ≈ [0.06599, 1.4447], shown by a theorem of Leonhard Euler.

 Number theory

 The real number e is irrational.
-Euler proved this by showing that its simple continued fraction expansion is infinite.
+Euler proved this by showing that its simple continued fraction expansion does not terminate.
 (See also Fourier's proof that e is irrational.)

 Furthermore, by the Lindemann–Weierstrass theorem, e is transcendental, meaning that it is not a solution of any non-zero polynomial equation with rational coefficients.
 It was the first number to be proved transcendental without having been specifically constructed for this purpose (compare with Liouville number); the proof was given by Charles Hermite in 1873.
+The number e is one of only a few transcendental numbers for which the exact irrationality exponent is known (given by $\mu(e)=2$).

+An unsolved problem thus far is the question of whether or not the numbers e and π are algebraically independent.
+This would be resolved by Schanuel's conjecture – a currently unproven generalization of the Lindemann–Weierstrass theorem.

 It is conjectured that e is normal, meaning that when e is expressed in any base the possible digits in that base are uniformly distributed (occur with equal probability in any sequence of given length).